wp-plugins/socialauth-wp/readme.txt

 SocialAuth-WordPress a Wordpress 3.0+ plugin derived from popular PHP based HybridAuth library.
 Inspired from other Wordpress social login plugins, this plugin seamlessly integrates into any Wordpress 3.0+ application and enables social login integration through different service providers.
 All you have to do is to configure the plugin from settings page before you can start using it.
 SocialAuth-WordPress hides all the intricacies of generating signatures and token, doing security handshakes and provides an out of the box a simple solution to interact with providers.

+[Click Here](http://socialauth.in/wordpress/wp-login.php) to see Socialauth-WordPress in action.

-Please check out our [detailed wiki](http://code.google.com/p/socialauth-wordpress/) for complete information on this plugin.
+Please check out [Developer Notes](http://wordpress.org/extend/plugins/socialauth-wp/other_notes/) for more information on this plugin.

 You can also check [socialauth.in](http://socialauth.in) to get similar libraries in other technologies under SocialAuth umbrella.

 == Installation ==